 - Tenerife has two airports: Tenerife Norte Airport (TFN) (aka Tenerife North–Ciudad de La Laguna Airport, formerly Los Rodeos Airport) is located 15 km/9.5 miles (a 20-minute drive) northwest of the Tenerife cruise port, while Tenerife South Airport (TFS) – Reina Sofia Airport is located 62 km/38.5 miles (a 45-minute drive) southwest of the port.

-- Check out the hotels in Santa Cruz de Tenerife
+- Find accommodation in Santa Cruz de Tenerife

 - Check out the Tenerife rent-a-car deals and prices

-Top 10 Things to Do in the Port of Tenerife
+10 Best Things to Do in Tenerife Cruise Port